Welcoming more than 1,100 students from over 50 nations.

 We have officially added the phrase Eyēʔ Sqȃ’lewen (pronounced Eye. sh-KWAW-leh-win) to our name and are now known as Eyēʔ Sqȃ’lewen – The Centre for Indigenous Education & Community Connections (or IECC).

-Eyēʔ Sqȃ’lewen is a Lkwungen word offered to us by Lkwungen Elder Elmer George.
+Eyēʔ Sqȃ’lewen is a Lekwungen word offered to us by Lekwungen Elder Elmer George.
 The word references "good heart, good mind, and good feelings” – the experiences we want you to have during your journey here.

 We seek knowledge in these territories

-Camosun College serves the communities of southern Vancouver Island and the south Gulf Islands that are located in the traditional territories of the Lkwungen (Esquimalt and Songhees), Malahat, Pacheedaht, Scia'new, T’Sou-ke and W̱SÁNEĆ (Pauquachin, Tsartlip, Tsawout, Tseycum) peoples.
+Camosun College serves the communities of southern Vancouver Island and the south Gulf Islands that are located in the Traditional Territories of the Lekwungen (Esquimalt and Songhees), Malahat, Pacheedaht, Scia'new, T’Sou-ke and W̱SÁNEĆ (Pauquachin, Tsartlip, Tsawout, Tseycum) peoples.

 We acknowledge our traditional hosts and honour their welcome and graciousness to the students who seek knowledge here.
 Read about Camosun's History: Legend of Camossung.

 Indigenization is the process by which Indigenous ways of knowing, being, doing and relating are incorporated into educational, organizational, cultural and social structures of the institution.